jancr/blog-posts/posts/prediction_and_callibration_1.md

 p(y|\theta) = \theta^{y}(1 - \theta)^{1-y}
 $$

-Where $y$ is our data 1 when correct 0 otherwise, and $\theta$ is our model, as we don't have a model yet, our model is 'what Scott predicted'
+Here $y$ is 1 when our prediction turns out to be correct and is 0 otherwise.
+And $\theta$ represents our model.
+Our model for now is just 'what Scott predicted.'

-Notice, that while the Bernoulli distribution may look scary, if we take a prediction of $\theta=0.6$ then if True ($y=1$), then the Bernoulli distribution says that this is 0.6:
+As an example, let's take a prediction of $\theta=0.6$.
+If the prediction turns out to be true ($y=1$), then the Bernoulli likelihood function is equal to 0.6:

 $$
 \begin{aligned}